Does big still mean better?

 The paper, to be published in Prof Flyvbjerg’s The Oxford Handbook of Megaproject Management, argues that leaders of capital projects must consider where scaling pays off and where it does not.

 “Policymakers persist in believing – against all the evidence – that big projects, such as power stations, are not only more efficient but more flexible, as the capacity for expansion is already built-in,” says Dr Ansar.
 “This means they often lock-in early to a big ‘favourite’ solution, and don’t properly consider other options.
 The evidence, however, is that the financial, social and environmental performance of big capital investments, in the public and private sectors alike, is strikingly poor.”

-“The average cost overruns have been estimated at between 179% and 280% so Hinkley Point is at a severe disadvantage from the get-go.
+“The average cost overruns have been estimated1 at 207% so Hinkley Point is at a severe disadvantage from the get-go.
 And if you analyse it using our theories then you can see it is down to the complexities of the project and that projects of this size are only as strong as their weakest link.”

 Ansar argues that oversizing a system increases its complexity disproportionately by increasing the number and variety of interactions that are possible among the numerous sub-components.
 This then causes greater fragility because small errors in one or a few interactions of the bigger system are magnified.

 These errors then affect the balance sheet: construction costs overrun; unforeseen and significant expenses are incurred to remedy weaknesses that become apparent as the system ages; and enormous clean-up costs are incurred if the system has to be decommissioned or if it collapses.